Haivision/srt/docs/API-functions.md

 ```

 Blocks the call until any readiness state occurs in the epoll container.
-Mind that the readiness states reported in epoll are **permanent, not
+Mind that the readiness states reported in epoll are **permanent (level-
-edge-triggered**.
+triggered), not edge-triggered**.

 Readiness can be on a socket in the container for the event type as per
 subscription.
 The first readiness state causes this function to exit, but